Cafe Silvium

 Planning a Visit

 Cafe Silvium is located at 371 Shippan Ave, Stamford, CT 06902, in the Shippan neighborhood southeast of the city center.
 The address is accessible by car with street parking available along Shippan Avenue.
 Given the residential setting and the venue's neighborhood orientation, arriving with a reservation or calling ahead is advisable, particularly on weekend evenings when local demand tends to concentrate.
-Phone and website details are not currently listed in our database; checking current hours and availability directly with the venue before visiting is the practical approach.
+Check current hours and availability directly with the restaurant before visiting.
 For those combining a Stamford dining itinerary, the Shippan location works as an evening anchor distinct from the downtown options.

 A Quick Peer Check